 The historic fishing town of Steveston Village is an interesting place to visit any time of year, but especially so on July 1st during Richmond’s main Canada Day celebrations.

-As many as 70,000 people turn out for the Salmon Festival each year to enjoy its many activities including a Japanese cultural fair and exhibits, craft fair, music concerts, fireworks and a famous salmon BBQ.
+As many as 70,000 people turn out for the Salmon Festival each year to enjoy its many activities including a Japanese cultural fair, art show, music concerts and a famous salmon BBQ.

 Steveston Salmon Festival

-Highlights of the 2023 Steveston Salmon Festival included the following:
+Highlights of the 2024 Steveston Salmon Festival included the following (and 2025 will be similar):

-Last year’s program for the Canada Day festivities in Steveston Village included the following stages and performers.
-The entertainment lineup for 2024 is to be confirmed.
+Last year’s program for the Canada Day festivities in Steveston Village included the following stages and performers (and the lineup in 2025 will be comparable).

 Spirit of Steveston Stage